Mac System Preferences/System Settings Not Responding? 8 Fixes

 2. Remove System Preferences/System Settings from Dock

-Reset your System Preferences/System Settings by following a simple procedure:
+Reset System Preferences/System Settings by following these steps:

 Remove System Settings from Dock